Table of contents

 What is a convection vaporizer?

-There are three types of heaters for today’s vaporizers - convection, conduction, and both (hybrids).
+There are three types of heating methods for today’s dry herb vaporizers - convection, conduction, and both (hybrids).
 Convection vaporizers are tastier and more efficient because they only heat your herbs while you hit the vape.
 They don’t cook between draws, and nothing is wasted, but it takes a lot of battery power to repeatedly heat up on-demand.

 At one point in time, convection vaporizers were exclusive only to desktop options, but today, a handful of options are at your disposal.

 Firefly has been one of the top names in the industry for quite some time, and their latest Firefly 2+ proves why.
-Its convection tech delivers some of the best flavor in a portable vape and does so in a discreet, pocketable form.
+Its convection tech delivers some of the best flavor in a portable dry herb vape and does so in a discreet, pocketable form, with quality materials and a pure vapor path.
 It fires up instantly, so take a few hits, throw it in your pocket, and come back to it later with no waste.
 The downsides are a restrictive air flow and inconsistency.
 It can be finicky at times to dial in that perfect session.
 If you prize flavor and portability in your convection vape, and don’t need to plow through a ton of herbs, the Firefly 2+ is a promising option.

 Firefly 2+ Review